 The receipt of financial aid is a privilege that creates both rights and obligations.
 The United States Department of Education requires every postsecondary institution receiving federal funds (Title IV) to have an academic progress policy that is used to determine eligibility for and continued receipt of federal funds.
 Title IV federal funds affected by this policy include the Federal Programs: Pell Grant, SEOG, College Work-Study, Perkins Loans, PLUS Loans, Stafford Student Loans and Teach Grant.
 Georgia State University also uses this standard to renew need-based aid.
 Merit aid has different standards.
 Georgia State University has designed an academic progress policy that meets the requirements of both federal and state agencies.

-Academic progress is checked at the end of Spring Semester every academic year.
+Academic progress is checked at the evaluation point per the institution.
 Failure to complete the minimum number of credit hours per academic year or maintain the minimum GPA will result in the cancellation of all Federal, State and Institutional funds.
 Students whose aid is canceled are not eligible for additional financial aid until the SAP standards are met.

 A student who completes the academic requirements for a program but does not yet have the degree or certificate is not eligible for further FSA funds for that program.